buzden/deptycheck/docs/source/explanation/specifications/recommendations.md

 The programming language specification is expressed as a set of (indexed) types that model the constructs of the language, with additional semantic restrictions (and, possibly, some helper types used to ensure that restrictions hold).
-Most of the language constructs exist withing certain context (the set of available class definitions, the list of accessible variables, whether type of expression is inferrable, etc.).
+Most of the language constructs exist within certain context (the set of available class definitions, the list of accessible variables, whether type of expression is inferrable, etc.).
 This context can be represented as a set of indices of a type.
 Then the changes to these contexts can be defined as applying constructors to the indices,